What does Collaboration or Syndicate Marketing Really Mean? Part 1

 Meaning #1 Getting marketing people to collaborate

 As with any activity that requires more than one person, those people need to work together.
-Marketing is one such beast, with so many activities it is imperative to have a strategy that ensures all work is completed on time and so on.
+Marketing is one such beast.
+With so many activities it is imperative to have a strategy that ensures all work is completed on time and so on.

-Therefore, one of the search results that comes up for collaborating marketers is "marketing collaboration software" from vendors such as Huddle and Smartsheet.
+Therefore, one of the search results that comes up for collaborating marketers is 'marketing collaboration software' from vendors such as Huddle and Smartsheet.
 Great software but is of absolutely no use to a CEO looking to increase his or her reach to new customers!

 Meaning #2 Collaborating with other businesses to reach a market

-This description should fill the average CEO with a combination of excitement and dread and here’s why!
+This description should fill the average CEO with a combination of excitement and dread and here’s why.

 Excitement; because of the opportunity to gain access to the customers and prospects of other businesses.
-This could mean an increase of more customers and more long-term revenue, interested referrals, increased referrals, lower marketing costs and overall increased profitability.
+This could mean an increase in customers and more long-term revenue, interested referrals, increased referrals, lower marketing costs and overall increased profitability.
 Increased brand awareness, faster route to market to increase brand awareness.
 Wow!
 Sounds great doesn’t it…

 Dread; because every CEO knows that to instigate any form of collaboration means negotiation.
 Not just in terms of finding partners but more importantly, who does what?

-When larger companies get together, the CEOs can make a quick decision however the real headache is who does what?
+When larger companies get together, the CEOs can make a quick decision, however the real headache is who does what?
 Even if each company has its own Marketing Department, someone is going to end up doing the bulk of the work and then one of the companies in the group becomes accountable to all the others – which is not good.